fgheorghe/D-Lang-Raspbian-GPIO-Module/README.md

 ## LIBRARY INFORMATION

-Raspbian library for accessing GPIO pins on a Raspberry PI.
+D Programming Language Raspbian library for accessing GPIO pins on a Raspberry PI.

 Relies on the Linux GPIO SYSFS interface: